corazza/corazza.github.io/_posts/2020/2020-01-15-intelligence-spirit-by-reza-negarestani-some-notes-and-discussions.markdown

 This is a collection of preliminary criticisms and random thoughts and discussion mostly in reaction to the first chapter and this critique/review of the book (which presents a good summary): [http://www.cosmosandhistory.org/index.php/journal/article/viewFile/763/1352](http://www.cosmosandhistory.org/index.php/journal/article/viewFile/763/1352)

-It's a bit all over the place both in outline and in content, becuase I just collected several disparate discussions in a single place.
+It's a bit all over the place both in outline and in content, because I just collected several disparate discussions in a single place.
 Thankfully many parts and pieces here are self-contained.

 ---